joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/10/26/us/politics/trump-fascist-mayor-adams.html

 **Ryan Day, Ohio State face pressing question that threatens to derail title hopes**\
-`Injuries have exposed Ohio State's lack of offensive line depth, which nearly cost it vs. Nebraska and could prove pivotal going forward.`\
+`Injuries have exposed Ohio State's lack of offensive line depth, which nearly cost it vs. Nebraska and could prove pivotal in the future.`\
 https://nytimes.com/athletic/5874989/2024/10/26/ohio-state-nebraska-offensive-line-injuries/

 **What We Know About Israel’s Strikes On Iran**\